-Ann Linquist is a popular continuing education instructor on college campuses, at corporations, and with non-profit organizations.
+Ann Linquist is a continuing education instructor on college campuses, at corporations, and with non-profit organizations.
 She has helped thousands of adults learn to tackle their writing tasks with enthusiasm.
-Having written everything from novels to newsletters, articles to ad copy, and poetry to proposals, Linquist is able to address the writing needs of each individual.
+Having written everything from novels to newsletters, articles to ad copy, Linquist is able to address the writing needs of each individual.
 The breadth of her background ensures a powerful, involving learning experience that builds on the strengths of each participant.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

 Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.

 The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

 The final exam will be released on the same day as the last lesson.
 Once the final exam has been released, you will have two weeks plus 10 days (24 days total) to complete the final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.

 I have been taking writing courses for the past two years and I just want to say that I found your course to be nothing short of excellent.
 The lessons from this course will be placed in the top drawer of my writer's toolbox.
 Thank you."